bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

 **Features**

 - Dynamic creation of bigraphs at runtime based on an EMOF-based metamodel
-- Read and write the meta and instance model from and to the file system
+- Read and write the meta and instance model of a bigraph from and to the file system
 - Visualization
   - Graphical export via GraphViz/DOT
   - PNG, JPG, ...
-- Bigraph matching
+  - Interactive visualization UI via GraphStreamer (beta)
-- Bigraphical Reactive System support: simulation of the evolution of bigraphs by reaction rules (synthesizing a labelled transition system)
+- Bigraphical Reactive System support: simulate the evolution of bigraphs by reaction rules
+  - Bigraph matching and rewriting
+  - Synthesisation of a labeled transition system (LTS)
-  - Simulation
+  - Simulation and Model Checking (BFS, Random)
   - Predicate checking, logical connectors, LTL
   - Specify order of reaction rules
+  - Conditional rules (not yet integrated in model checking procedure but available for custom usage)
+  - Tracking rules (a rule can be assigned a tracking map)
 - Model transformation / Conversions
-  - Other graph formats, e.g., GraphML, GXL, and Ranked Graphs
+  - Export to common graph formats, e.g., DOT, GraphML, GXL
-  - Formats of other bigraph tools: BigMC, BigraphER, and BigRed
+  - Export to formats of other bigraph tools: BigMC, BigraphER, and BigRed
+  - Translate bigraphs to other graph classes: Ranked Graphs, multigraphs, ...
+- Attributed Bigraphs
+  - Add arbitrary attributes to nodes
+  - Attributes are preserved when doing rewriting

+**Requirements**
+- Java 17
+  - (!) _not_ the headless version of the JDK (!)
+- Graphviz
+  - Ubuntu 20.04/22.04: `sudo apt install graphviz`

 ## Getting Started

 Here is a quick teaser of creating a pure concrete bigraph using _Bigraph Framework_ in Java.

-**Requirements:** Java 17

 ### Lean Bigraph API